Top 12 Winter Fruits for Health and How to Eat Them - Dr. Axe

 3. Tangerines

 Tangerines are types of sweet oranges that tend to be smaller than bigger types, such as cara caras and navels.
-Like other oranges, they provide vitamin C, with about 25% of your daily needs in one medium tangerine.
+Like other oranges, they provide vitamin C and a host of other nutrients.

 4. Grapefruits